Trade Adjustment Assistance

 File a Petition

-You must file a petition for group eligibility with the DOL.
-If the DOL determines that your group is eligible, they will issue a group eligibility certification.
+You must file a petition or be certified under a previously certified petition for group eligibility with the DOL.
+After reviewing a new petition, if the DOL determines that your group is eligible, they will issue a group eligibility certification.
 We will notify each worker of their group eligibility by mail.
 At that time, you may apply for TAA benefits and services in California.

 Who Can File a Petition